defold/defold/editor/src/clj/dynamo/defnode.md

 as given in the `g/defnode`form.
 This `def` is what we use whenever we use the node type name in code.

-Finally, we have support for a somewhat awkward form inheritance between node types.
+Finally, we have support for a form of inheritance between node types.
 As part of that we emit `derive` calls matching the `inherits` clauses of the node definition.

 `internal.node/process-node-type-forms`
 ---------------------------------------